checkmarx-ltd/cx-flow/docs/Tutorials.md

 * Create a webhook by selecting Projects>Your Projects and select the repo you just created
 * Click Settings>Webhooks and fill in details
-    * URL = ngrok location of cxflow that is running - example: https://4d91e7ed.ngrok.io
+    * URL = ngrok location of CxFlow that is running - example: https://xxxx.ngrok.io
     * Secret = webhook-token: from .yml file - example: 12345
     * Trigger = Push events, Merge request events
     * Click Add Webhook